IT’S A WALK IN THE PARK

 Just as communities vary in the frequency of their sidewalk cleaning, there isn’t much consistency in their sweeping methods either.
 Without the proper equipment, cleaning footpaths can be time-consuming and ineffective.
 Push brooms and leaf blowers are not an ideal solution because they require slow, manual, on-foot operation, and they only push dirt away for someone else to clean up, or for the dirt to blow right back where it was.
 A street sweeper wouldn’t have this problem because it covers a wide area, requires little effort from the operator, and contains the dust, dirt, and debris in a hopper as it cleans.

 But alas, street sweepers cover too wide of an area to be used for pedestrian paths, right?
 Not so!
-In fact, some full-sized street sweepers like those from Global and Dulevo have options for a front articulating broom that can reach onto curbs, paved shoulders, and center islands.
+In fact, some full-sized street sweepers like those from Dulevo have options for a front articulating broom that can reach onto curbs, paved shoulders, and center islands.

 One of your best options for sweeping walking paths though, will be a mini-sweeper that can fit on the path itself.
 Sweepers like this tend to have exceptional maneuverability, visibility, dust control, and low noise emissions – all essential for working near foot traffic.
 Now there are even 100% electric sweepers which are both environmentally friendly, even quieter still, and won’t blow exhaust in the faces of pedestrians.
 It doesn’t matter much whether the walkway if made of cement, asphalt, bricks, or pavers, these sweepers can handle it.